Frederick M. Brown/Getty Images

-I just got word that the media mogul is looking at celebrating the 10th anniversary of her magazine, O, next May with a star-studded concert at New York's iconic Radio City Music Hall.
+I just got word that the media mogul is planning on celebrating the 10th anniversary of her magazine, O, next May with a star-studded concert at New York's iconic Radio City Music Hall.

 There's also talk of Ms. Winfrey closing down the city's West Side Highway, or at least a portion of it, for a charity event to coincide with the festivities.

 Winfrey launched the magazine in April 2000 with a fete at New York's Metropolitan Pavilion.
 Among the guests were…